 PhD position (Third cycle)

-The application is made online in the University of Gothenburg’s web-based Job Application Portal.
+The application must be made online in the University of Gothenburg’s web-based Job Application Portal.
 For technical support concerning the Job Application Portal, please contact firstname.lastname@example.org.

-The application must include five kinds of information.
+NOTE: The application must include five (5) kinds of information.
 The following must be submitted with the application in order for it to be considered, unless explicitly stated otherwise.
-Applications not including all of the enclosures listed below may be considered incomplete and consequently not eligible on formal grounds.
+Applications not including all of the enclosures listed below will be considered incomplete and consequently not eligible on formal grounds.